wfurphy/creative-button-card-templates/README.md

 ## v0.3.0+

 It's been a long time coming!
-I'll _try_ to make the updates more frequent, I've got some ideas brewing...
+I'll _try_ to make the updates more frequent, plenty in this release to keep you busy though...

  - Now compatible with Button-Card 7!
  - New templates, new features on existing cards and ALL the bug fixes!